 Note: SCAN does not take the place of services provided by the Counseling Center, ACE, Student Health, Academic Advising, Campus Safety, or other established student services.

-NHTI Alerts, through Rave Mobile Safety, is an emergency notification system that will help ensure rapid and reliable mass communication to students, faculty, and staff.
+NHTI Alerts, through Rave Mobile Safety, is an emergency notification system that helps ensure rapid and reliable mass communication to students, faculty, and staff.
 The system communicates with cell phones (text and voice messages), landlines, and email systems should a weather closure/delay, emergency situation, or crisis occur on the NHTI campus.

 To access or update your contact info, visit https://www.getrave.com/login/nhti.